Houssameddinehamdi/SurgSeg-GAN/README.md

 # Data Preparation
 1- Yolo formating is needed for the images (Refer to "Preprocessing" folder).

-2- Data split is needed, folowing a known split for fair comparison with the state of the art techniques (Refer to the "Data Split" folder)
+2- Data split is needed, folowing a known split for fair comparison with the state of the art techniques (Refer to the "Data Split" folder).

 3- Download and extract Endovis 2017, and Endovis 2017 train and val images from: https://opencas.dkfz.de/endovis/datasetspublications/ .
-The training and validation data are expected to be in the train folder and val folder respectively: for images:
+The training and validation data are expected to be in the train folder and val folder respectively:

+for images:

     |-- /path/to/Endovis/